 I have also had training in PECS communication system as well as mentoring children with additional needs and social and emotional mental health needs.
 I have level one British sign language and have taken many speech and language courses in order to ensure the programmes for the children run smoothly.

-I have completed the National Qualification for SENCOs as an ‘Advanced SENCo’s as a Leader’ and have continued to use my skills being seconded out to another school for a few months.
+I have completed the National 'Advanced SENCo as Leader' qualification and have continued to use my skills being seconded out to another school for a few months.

 I welcome parents for an informal chat or a more formal in depth consultation if they have any concerns about their child.
 I cover all areas of SEN including Gifted & Talented children, behaviour problems at home and school, mental health difficulties, barriers to learning as well as disabilities of any nature that affect children accessing the curriculum or taking full part in school life.